mariya-melchakova/hello-world/README.md

 This is the line that conflicts with local changes.

 This is a line that conflicts with changes made in the upstream repository.

-777
+I'm a perfect machine.

 Ohohoh